-PREREQUISITES: A minimum prerequisite of high school Algebra I, Geometry, and Algebra II with an appropriate mathematics placement score is required.
-An alternative to this is that the student should successfully pass with a C or higher MTH 125.
+Prerequisites: A minimum prerequisite of high school Algebra I, Geometry, and Algebra II with an appropriate mathematics placement score is required.
+An alternative to this is that the student should successfully pass with a C or higher MTH 113 or MTH 115.